 The use of therapeutic agents based on biological proteins and peptides is projected to grow significantly in the near future.
-According to BCC Research, a market research company, global sales of biologics were approximately \$149 billion in 2010, and are expected to reach \$239 billion by 2015, which represents a compound annual growth rate (CAGR) of 9.9%.
-In 2010, 11 of the top 20 best selling drugs worldwide were biologic drugs or large molecules (from biologic or synthetic origin), and comprised nearly 57% of the total estimated global sales for those top 20 drugs.
+According to BCC Research, a market research company, global sales of biologics were approximately \$164 billion in 2011, and are expected to reach \$239 billion by 2015, which represents a compound annual growth rate (CAGR) of 9.9%.
+In 2011, six of the top twelve best selling drugs worldwide were biologic drugs or large molecules (from biologic or synthetic origin).
 With over 600 biotechnology drugs in development, biologics are expected to continue to become more prevalent.